RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 1. If the feature set version is old, you must upgrade all of the CRDB instances.
 Then, to update the feature set for each active-active database, run:

     ```sh
-    crdb-cli crdb update --crdb-guid <crdb_guid> --featureset-version yes
+    crdb-cli crdb update --crdb-guid <CRDB-GUID> --featureset-version yes
     ```

-    You can retrieve the `crdb_guid` with the following command:
+    You can retrieve the `<CRDB-GUID>` with the following command:

     ```sh
     crdb-cli crdb list